Criminal Justice

 BCJ 470 Research Methods in Criminal Justice and Criminology 3

-Research Methods in Criminal Justice and Criminology provides an introduction to the techniques used in criminal justice research.
+Research Methods in Criminal Justice and Criminology introduces the techniques used in criminal justice research.
 The goal of this course is to help students develop an understanding of the kinds of research conducted in the criminal justice field, the role of the researcher, general steps in the research process, and research design and statistical analysis.
 In addition, attention will be given to the ethical issues the researcher must consider when designing research.
-Finally, the course will explore the application of research findings to real world situations.
+Finally, the course will explore the application of research findings to real-world situations.

 Course Objectives